4 reasons why digital could never replace analog

 We see the first examples of digital processing and digital recording.
 Analog gears have been replaced by the digital ones inside the studios.
 Tape recorders were replaced by digital computer-based HDD recorders.
 Now the sound is 1s and 0s from the very first beginning of its delivery life-cycle.

 Acoustic keeps its 50% share

-Seems like studio guys started to abandon their analog tone shaping tools (which was always electric anyways).
-Equalizers, compressors, delays, reverbs everything starts to digitalized.
-Digital is getting stronger on “sound generation” stage.
+Seems like studio guys started to abandon their analog tone-shaping tools (which was always electric anyways).
+Equalizers, compressors, delays, reverbs everything starts to digitalize.
+Digital is getting stronger on the “sound generation” stage.
 We also started to see compressed audio files like MP3.
 Delivery is digital’s strong suit now.
 It’s easier, faster and cheaper.

 Every Grammy Winning song is created inside a computer nowadays.
 Written inside a computer.
 Shaped inside a computer.
 Mixed inside a computer.
 Burned inside a computer.
 Delivered through a computer.
 Listened through some kind of a computer.

 Acoustic experience is going nowhere.
 It’s part of the magic.
 Digital can never get in the way between you and the sound.
 But it’s dominating every area that analog used to dominate.
 Unless direct neurotransmission between human and computer is discovered, you rely on your ears and the speakers.